HireAbo/awesome-interview-questions-5000-jobs/Healthcare and Medicine/Nursing/MedicalSurgical Nurse.md

 Welcome to the Medical-Surgical Nurse Interview Preparation !
 This resource is designed to help you ace your Medical-Surgical Nurse interviews with confidence.

+A medical-surgical nurse is a specialized healthcare professional who provides care to patients in a variety of medical settings, such as hospitals, clinics, and surgical centers.
+These nurses are responsible for the treatment and management of patients with acute and chronic medical conditions, including those who have undergone surgery.
+They work closely with physicians and other healthcare professionals to develop and implement patient care plans, administer medications, monitor vital signs, and provide emotional support to patients and their families.
+Medical-surgical nurses must possess strong critical thinking and communication skills, as they often encounter complex and rapidly changing patient situations.
+Their dedication to providing high-quality and compassionate care makes them an integral part of the healthcare team.

 ## 🚀 Overview

 Whether you're a seasoned Medical-Surgical Nurse or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Medical-Surgical Nurse interviews to help you prepare and succeed.